rebleo/programming4artists/README.md

 * Review + Workshop

 ###### Assignment:
+ * Keep going through tutorials and documentation.
+Make a new sketch or take existing code and change it.
+Write comments for each line explaining what is happening.
+If it is example code from a tutorial, personalize it further.
+Try out the DOM library.
+* Start thinking about what you want to work on for a final project and/or what technical materials you are interested in exploring.
 * Optional Reading: Jer Thorp [Art + The API](http://blog.blprnt.com/blog/blprnt/art-and-the-api)
 * Optional Reading: Lev Manovich [The Anti-Sublime](http://users.fba.up.pt/~ldcag01015/anti_sublime/index.html)
 * Optional Reading: Freeman, Wiggins, Starks + Sandler [A Concise Taxonomy for Describing Data as an Art Material](https://www.mitpressjournals.org/doi/pdf/10.1162/LEON_a_01414)